Lddas/Automated-PPT-generator/README.md

 ## Overview

 The Automated PPT Generator is a Python-based application designed to generate customized PowerPoint presentations based on user inputs.
-This tool is particularly tailored for creating presentations related to specific content, including event details, hotel selections, and other relevant information.
+This tool is tailored for creating presentations related to specific content, including event details, hotel selections, and other relevant information.

 Features